alesanka/FinanceAdvisor/DataModelPG.md

 - Users to Clients: One User can be associated with one Client (one-to-one) through Clients(user_id).
 - Clients to LoanApplications: One Client can have multiple Applications (one-to-many) through LoanApplications(client_id).
 - LoanTypes to LoanApplications: One LoanType can be associated with multiple LoanApplications and one LoanApplication can be associated with multiple LoanTypes (many-to-many) through LoanTypes_LoanApplications table.
+- LoanTypes_LoanApplications to MaximumLoanAmounts: One id can be associated with one MaximumLoanAmounts (one-to-one) through MaximumLoanAmounts (loan_app_loan_type).
 - LoanApplications to Documents: One LoanApplication can have multiple Documents (one-to-many) through Documents(application_id).
 - LoanApplications to RepaymentSchedules: One LoanApplication can have one RepaymentSchedule (one-to-one) through RepaymentSchedules(application_id).
-- LoanApplications to MaximumLoanAmounts: One LoanApplication can have one MaximumLoanAmount (one-to-one) through MaximumLoanAmounts(application_id).
+- LoanApplications to MaximumLoanAmounts: One LoanApplication can have multiple MaximumLoanAmount (one-to-many) through MaximumLoanAmounts(application_id).
 - RepaymentSchedules to PaymentNotes: One RepaymentSchedule can have multiple PaymentNotes (one-to-many) through PaymentNotes(repayment_schedule_id).